 Where the Pacific Coast Goes Quiet

 Playa Viva sits inside that protected stretch, about 35 minutes from the Zihuatanejo/Ixtapa International Airport, on a section of coastline where the design mandate was clearly to intervene as little as possible.
 The 20 casitas are spread across the property with enough distance between them that the 20-room count rarely registers as a crowd.
-That figure alone positions the property in a different competitive tier from virtually every other named resort on the Mexican Pacific coast.
+That figure places the property in a different category from most other named resorts on the Mexican Pacific coast.
 For context, One&Only; Mandarina in Riviera Nayarit and Montage Los Cabos in Cabo San Lucas operate at a scale that makes capacity management a logistics exercise rather than an intrinsic characteristic.
-At Playa Viva, 20 rooms is a philosophical position.
+At Playa Viva, 20 rooms define the scale.

 The design strategy here is less about what was built and more about what was left out.
 The casitas are thatched-roof structures, open to the coastal air where walls would conventionally close things off.
 This is a choice with consequences, not a rustic compromise: it means the sound of the ocean is constant, the breeze moves through sleeping areas, and the boundary between interior and exterior is deliberately ambiguous.
 In a region where many properties compete on the quality of their ocean views, the architecture at Playa Viva removes the frame entirely.